Campbell-law/CFL-Resources/README.md

-# Coding For Lawyers  - Fall 2018
+# Coding For Lawyers  - Fall 2019

 ## Introduction
 This course is a hands-on introduction to coding starting with coding tools such as Git, VsCode and the interactive terminal.
-Students will start by getting familiar with coding tools and the world of web programming.
-The remainder of the course will be a deep dive into JavaScript the language of the Web - the course will be based on the JavaScript section of Michael Hartl's [Learn Enough to be Dangerous ][1]  series.
-Students will develop and deploy a web application that detects palindromes and a simple interactive photo gallery by working through the episodes in the course.
+Students will start by getting familiar with coding tools and the world of Python.

 [Should Lawyers Learn to Code][2]
 ![Venn][image-1]